Amphicheiras/TeaC_to_C_Transpiler/README.md

-# MiniScript_to_C_Transpiler
+# TeaC_to_C_Transpiler
-C compiler for a simple programming language
+C compiler for a simple programming language called TeaC